Tropical storm risk: hurricane seasons explained

 Did you know?
 Tropical storms can quickly become very powerful with very high winds, heavy rain, and storm clouds that can reach nearly 60,000 ft above sea level - that's around twice the cruising altitude of a commercial aircraft

-Crucially, our average percentages reflect the number of storm affected days; that's to say, days when the weather is in some way affected by a storm within 350 km, not necessarily days which are fully disrupted or at risk of a direct hit from a tropical storm, even during the hurricane season.
+Crucially, our average percentages reflect the number of storm affected days; that's to say, days when the weather is in some way affected by a storm within 350 km, not necessarily days which are fully disrupted or at risk of a direct hit from a tropical storm, even during the height of the storm season.

 Tropical storm risk: Cancun, Mexico hurricane season

-The graph does however, clearly show the peak hurricane season in an applicable destination when your overall risk of encountering a tropical storm is higher.
-Finally, the percentage shown applies to the whole month, therefore if you are going for half the month (say two weeks), your tropical storm risk is half of what is displayed.
+The chart does, however, clearly show the peak hurricane, typhoon or cyclone season in an applicable destination when your overall risk of encountering a tropical storm is higher.
+And of course, if you are not present for every day of the month your chance of encountering a tropical storm will be significantly less.

 Understanding tropical storms